Creating lasting value in your life is about developing wisdom. Many believe we find it by understanding these stepping stones in life.

 You will spot purple cars everywhere if you are always looking for them.
 Similarly, you will find opportunities if you are thinking of finding new opportunities.
 So, you will also be angry with life if you are continually seeking life’s irritations and frustrations.

-Therefore, it is crucial to learn how to observe and direct your thought life.
-Above all, this is one of the essential stepping stones in life.
-If you don’t understand how to do this, you will be more likely to be involved in harmful thought patterns.
-As a result, you’ll miss all the beauty and opportunities that exist.
+It’s crucial to learn how to observe and direct your thought life, it’s one of the essential stepping stones of life.
+Life will be harder if you don’t know how to do this because you will be more likely to slip into harmful thought patterns.
+So, if you don’t observe your thoughts, you end up making mistakes and you’ll miss all the beauty and opportunities that exist.
+Here’s an important tip.
 If you don’t learn to do this, you’ll have difficulty applying the other “lessons of wisdom.”
-Before you can direct your thoughts, you must learn to observe without judgment.
-It’s a stepping stone of wisdom.

 “The ability to observe without evaluating is the highest form of intelligence.” — Jiddu Krishnamurti